 - Outside-Context Problem: The last thing Geralt was expecting when dealing with a giant toad was for it to turn out to be an actual prince and being arrested by a powerful court mage for regicide.

 Gaunter O'Dimm, Master Mirror

-- Affably Evil: Gaunter tends to switch between this and Faux Affably Evil but in general tends to be fairly benign or at least neutral towards normal people he hasn't set his sights on or havent offended him in any way.
-Just make sure you're not somebody he wants or trifle with him in anyway, otherwise...
+- Affably Evil: Gaunter tends to switch between this and Faux Affably Evil but in general tends to be fairly benign or at least neutral towards normal people he hasn't set his sights on, or who haven't offended him in any way.
+Just make sure you're not in those categories, otherwise...